sensei-hacker/inavwiki/MSP-V2.md

 The reasons for introducing a incrementally improved version of MSP include:

 * Limited message IDs.
 MSP v1 provided 255 message IDs; between iNav and BetaFlight (CleanFlight), this space is almost exhausted.
 * Limited message size.
 MSP v1 is limited to 255 byte message payloads.
 This is already a problem and can only get worse.
-Attempts to address this limitation in MSP v1 (the JUMBO frame extension) are a 'band-aid' and still suffer from the next restriction.
+The extant attempt to address this limitation in MSP v1 (the JUMBO frame extension) is a 'band-aid' and still suffers from the next restriction.
-* Inadequate checksumming.
+* Weak check-summing.
 MSP v1 uses a simple XOR checksum.
-This is vulnerable to simple communications errors (transposed bits) and is somewhat weak.
+This is vulnerable to simple communications errors (transposed bits).
+It can fail to detect common transmission corruptions.

 MSP V2 addresses these shortcomings:

 * 16bit message space.
 65535 message IDs.
 For backwards compatibility, message IDs 0-255 map onto the analogous MSP v1 messages.
 * 16bit payload.
 * crc8_dvb_s2 checksum algorithm.
-This is a single byte algorithm that is much more robust than the XOR checksum in MSP v1.
+This is a single byte CRC algorithm that is much more robust than the XOR checksum in MSP v1.

 ## MSP V2 Message structure